Mexico : Safety by City

 SCAMS RISK : MEDIUM

 There is a high risk of drink spiking, so never leave your food or drink unattended.
 You should not reveal your personal information.
-Credit card fraud is very frequent, so watch your surrounding when withdrawing money from ATMs, or use ATMs that are inside a bank.
+Credit card fraud is very frequent, so watch your surroundings when withdrawing money from ATMs, or use ATMs that are inside a bank.

 WOMEN TRAVELERS RISK : LOW